 Before starting AVANDARYL, ask your doctor about what the choices are for diabetes medicines and what the expected benefits and possible risks are for you in particular.

-Before taking AVANDARYL, tell your doctor about all your medical conditions, including if you:
+Before taking AVANDARYL, tell your doctor about all of your medical conditions, including if you:

 - have heart problems or heart failure.